tus/tus-v2/draft-ietf-resumable-uploads-protocol.md

      |                                            |
 ```

-For advanced use cases, the client is allowed to upload chunks to the server directly using Upload Appending Procedure.
+For advanced use cases, the client is allowed to upload chunks to the server.

-1) If the client is aware that server supports resumable upload, it can skip Upload Creation Procedure and use Upload Appending Procedure to start an upload.
+1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.

 ```
 +---------+                                                     +---------+